arpiitt/CodeChat/README.md

 # CodeChat
 CodeChat: Connect, collaborate, and conquer coding challenges with ease.
-Real-time chat and bug-solving for developers."
+Real-time chat and bug-solving for developers.

 ## Features